WHERE THE HEART IS

 209 N Occoneechee St has been my home for 14 years.
 For Ben it’s been 30.
 I remember thinking early on how after so many years of moving hither & thither, I had finally found roots in this little town.

-Reconstruction: Staging & tagging took monumental effort as the crew researched ebay, Amazon & other sources to come up with fair prices.
-Most of the smaller items for sale were collected by Ben over the years & he knew each artist.
+Reconstruction: Staging and tagging took monumental effort as the crew researched eBay, Amazon and other sources to come up with fair prices.
+Most of the smaller items for sale were collected by Ben over the years and he knew each artist.

 Anticipation: My dear friend Denise offered her lovely house as a respite during the sale.
-We took care of their sweet dog, Cassie, & felt safe & comfortable during the weekend.
+We took care of their sweet dog, Cassie, and felt safe and comfortable during the weekend.
 Rescue Remedy helped as my anxiety heightened.
 So did a trip to the Raleigh Museum to see the Georgia O’Keefe/Candida Hoffer exhibit.

 Purge: Saturday-shocked-why is there so much left?
 Sunday-relieved-so much gone now.
 “Empty” house-what’s missing?
 Did our friends come?
 Buy something out of sentiment?
 It was a good turnout we’re told.
 Friends did come by to take a little piece of us home.
 It feels good.

 Funny how so many folks want to get together now.
 Meet-ups we’ve talked about for months, or years.
 And there simply isn’t time.
 My advice?
 Don’t wait!
-Don’t wait to be with the people you care about &/or are interested in.
+Don’t wait to be with the people you care about and/or are interested in.
 Do it NOW.
 And don’t fill your house up with stuff you don’t love or need.
 Don’t leave it for someone else to do.
-Don’t leave it for yourself to do-someday.
+Don’t leave it for yourself to do – someday.
 Do it NOW.
 And it’s about the planet as well.
 It’s about using more resources than we could possibly need.
 It’s about recyclables that are only 9% recycled.
-It’s about the time you spend buying, taking care of & getting rid of STUFF.
+It’s about the time you spend buying, taking care of and getting rid of STUFF.
 I know.
 You’ve heard this before.
-And I’ll continue to say it-to remind myself & you-because it is to vital to our planet.
+And I’ll continue to say it – to remind myself and you – because it is vital to our planet.

-On November 8th the movers will come & pack up our 2 crates (lift-vans) & head out to Laredo, TX to meet our Mexican company that will carry it all through customs & store it in Ajijic until we get there.
-November 10th another mover will come & carry off a few large items for my son & daughter-in-law & granddaughter to be.
-For 2 & 1/2 weeks after that we will camp out in our house with a few items Ben’s cousin will take after we leave & a few borrowed items.
-With plenty of food, a good book to read, a roof over our heads, a good heating system & a hot shower when we need it.
+On November 8th the movers will come and pack up our 2 crates (lift-vans) and head out to Laredo, TX to meet our Mexican company that will carry it all through customs and store it in Ajijic until we get there.
+November 10th another mover will come and carry off a few large items for my son and daughter-in-law and granddaughter to be.
+For 2 & 1/2 weeks after that we will camp out in our house with a few items Ben’s cousin will take after we leave and a few borrowed items.
+With plenty of food, a good book to read, a roof over our heads, a good heating system and a hot shower when we need it.
 Enough…more is more than enough.

 GIVE A LITTLE…